cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ```

 NOTE: We need to assure that the codes won't change.
 Huffman Coding depends on the keys and its frequency - so we would need to generate the codes and then fix the mapping in a static variable.

+#### Alternatives

++ Single byte prefix
++ Double byte prefix
++ Varint prefix (varint is a simplified version of Huffman Coding without taking the frequency information into account).

+TODO: need to make decision about the key compression.

 ## Consequences